jcvdwlt/JC/_posts/2022-08-28-ab-testing.markdown

 test and continuing this one will interfere with theirs).
 What should you do?
-Clearly there are many other considerations that could influence our answer, but given that the changes have been made and the cost of switching is therefore close to $$0$$, the most rational action would often be to switch to B.  The Frequentist following academic norms would've have advised this.
+Clearly there are many other considerations that could influence our answer, but given that the changes have been made and the cost of switching is therefore close to $$0$$, the most rational action would often be to switch to B.  The Frequentist following academic norms wouldn't have advised this.

-The Bayesian is faced with the choice of prior, which is the most critisized aspect of this approach.
+The Bayesian is faced with the choice of prior, which is the most criticized aspect of this approach.
 But, it's impossible to do inference without making assumptions.
 Setting a prior forces decision makers to be explicit about theirs.
 As more data is collected, the impact of the prior is washed out, and it's fairly straightforward to conduct a sensitivity analysis over different priors.